bomonike/bomonike.github.io/genai.md

    * AWS services for generative AI (e.g., Amazon SageMaker JumpStart, Amazon Bedrock).
    * Benefits of AWS infrastructure (e.g., security, compliance, cost-effectiveness).
    * Tradeoffs in AWS generative AI services (e.g., responsiveness, pricing models).

+<a name="OverUse"></a>

+Challenge 5: Over-Reliance and Deskilling

+* Critical thinking decline: Over-reliance on AI-generated content could reduce huma critical thinking skills.
+* Loss of human skills: Automating creative tasks might lead to a loss of valuable human skills and craftsmanship.
+* Homogenization of content: Over-reliance on AI could stifle diversity and originality in creative works.
+(Mass indoctrination)
+* Mitigation: Encourage balanced use of AI tools as aids rather than replacements for human creativity.
+* Solution: Emphasize human oversight and critical evaluation of AI-generated content.

 <a href="#AIF-C01-3"></a>